Call for Proposals

 The League suggests that potential presenters download the print-friendly version of these guidelines here and prepare their full proposals in a Word document in advance of entering the submission portal.
 All questions are required and must be answered prior to moving forward in the system.

 Proposals may be submitted for one of the session types listed below.
-All sessions are 30 minutes.
+All sessions are 45 minutes.
 Because timeslots for each session type are limited, the League reserves the right to change the session type of accepted proposals.
+All recorded session content will be available for viewing for an extended period after the conference.

 - Leadership and Organization